Cut-free Deductive System for Continuous Intuitionistic Logic

 \section{Cut Admissibility for Affine Continuous Logic}

-The prupose of this section is to exhibit a deductive system in a sequent-style calculus for the logic of $AC$-algebras.
+The purpose of this section is to exhibit a deductive system in a sequent-style calculus for the logic described by AC-algebras.
 For this, we define a language for structures (on the left side of the turnstile) and formulas, and give the correspondence with the language $\mathcal{L}$.
 Here can be seen the role of $\alpha$, which is to be a substitue to both $\frac{\cdot}{2}$ and $j$ whenever we need them on the left side of a turnstile. \\ The theorems stated in this section rely on \bf{Theorems} \ref{Completeness theorem annexes} and \ref{Cut Admissibility annexes} proven in \bf{Annexes} \ref{Annexes}.
 In order to talk about cut elimination, we need to define a language for the structures and formulas of our sequent like calculus and give the correspondence with the language $\mathcal{L}$.